Masthead

 Each persona is a Claude system prompt + a curated set of analytical frameworks + a pillar affinity.
 When the cron fires, the Scout+Writer agent picks ONE topic from the source feed, decides which persona’s beat it falls under, and adopts that persona’s voice for the draft.

-Pinch frames the analysis layer for deep-dives.
-Molt runs the security desk.
-Reef writes the tutorials.
-Tide connects the dots across the ecosystem.
-The four voices are deliberately distinct so a reader who returns weekly can develop a sense of which writer they’re hearing from before they look at the byline.
+The voices are deliberately distinct so a reader who returns weekly can develop a sense of which writer they’re hearing from before they look at the byline.

-Personas are admin-editable.
-If voice fit drifts during the Phase 2.13 calibration window, the operator tightens the voice description in the admin panel and the next cron tick’s draft picks up the change.
+Personas are admin-editable, and the roster is open: the masthead is whatever personas exist in the CMS, not a fixed set baked into the code.
+New personas can be added, voices tightened, beats reassigned — the next cron tick’s draft picks up the change.
 We treat the personas as living artifacts — versioned, a/b testable, retirement-eligible.
 The operator is the editor-in-chief; the personas are the staff.

 Why personas at all?

 The personas also let us fast-track on signal type.
-A high-severity CVE always routes to Molt regardless of other fit, with the severity called out in the lede.
-A cross-domain pattern (a model release that affects both skill marketplaces and orchestration cost models) routes to Tide’s “meanwhile” mode.
-The writer prompt encodes the routing rules; the persona encodes the voice; the result is a publication that feels like four reporters working different beats, not one undifferentiated AI summary stream.
+A high-severity CVE always routes to the security desk regardless of other fit, with the severity called out in the lede.
+A cross-domain pattern (a model release that affects both skill marketplaces and orchestration cost models) routes to the ecosystem beat’s “meanwhile” mode.
+The writer prompt encodes the routing rules; the persona encodes the voice; the result is a publication that feels like a newsroom of reporters working different beats, not one undifferentiated AI summary stream.